nan-value/gateway/README.md

 > [!WARNING]
-> Everything below this message is boilerplate stuff that came with the template, Please ignore for now as it is all going to be changed.
+> Everything below this message is boilerplate stuff that came with the template, Please ignore for now as it all WILL be changed.

 # Prerequisites